FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-brussels.md

           start-time: 14:35:00.000Z
           end-time: 14:50:00.000Z
           location: ""
-        - title: "Marla Natoli, Textile | The World's First Data L2 on Filecoin: Unlocking Opportunities for AI/ML, DePINs and Data-Driven Applications"
+        - title: "The World's First Data L2 on Filecoin: Unlocking Opportunities for AI/ML, DePINs and Data-Driven Applications"
           description: "A look at Basin, Textile's decentralized object storage solution built on the Filecoin network and powered by InterPlanetary Consensus.
 Discover how DePINs and AI protocols use this high-throughput data layer to maximize data value, and explore how Basin is positioned to optimize synthetic data management, accelerating advancements in AI."
           speakers:
             - name: Marla Natoli